ethereum/go-ethereum/docs/_interface/JavaScript-Console.md

 geth <other commands> --ws --ws.addr 192.60.52.21 --ws.port 8552 --ws.api eth,web3,admin
 ```

 It is important to note that by default **some functionality, including account unlocking is forbidden when HTTP or Websockets access is enabled**.
 This is because an attacker that manages to access the node via the externally-exposed HTTP/WS port then control the unlocked account.
-It is possible to force account unlock by including the `--allow-insecure-unlock` flag but this is not recommended if there is any chance of the node connecting to Ethereum Mainnet.
 This is not a hypothetical risk: **there are bots that continually scan for http-enabled Ethereum nodes to attack**"

-The Javascript console can also be connected to a Geth node using IPC.
+The Javascript console can also be connected to a Geth node using IPC - in this mode all namespaces are enabled by default.
 When Geth is started, a `geth.ipc` file is automatically generated and saved to the data directory.
 This file, or a custom path to a specific ipc file can be passed to `geth attach` as follows:

 ```shell
 geth attach datadir/geth.ipc